-In each state, different statutory rules may apply to the cancellation or revocation of a Will.
+In each state, different rules apply to cancelling or revoking a will.

-Typically, marriage or divorce will also revoke a Will, unless the Will is made in contemplation of the marriage or divorce.
+In Victoria, marriage or divorce will also revoke a will, unless you make the will with the marriage or divorce in mind.

-Generally, the most recent Will revokes an earlier Will.
-It is usual to include a statement in a Will revoking all previous Wills.
-This statement will ensure there is no conflict about which Will applies.
+Generally, the most recent will revokes an earlier will.
+Usually, you include a statement in a will revoking all past wills.
+This statement makes sure there is no disagreement about which will is the right one.

 We're here to help you every step of the way

 Give us a call at 1300 138 672 or fill in the form to enquire about our services